civicrm/civicrm-user-guide/docs/membership/membership-reports.md

     membership report by clicking **Create Report**, then enter the information you want to save this as a new membership report.

-To learn more about working with reports, see the "Reporting" section.
+To learn more about working with reports, see the [*Reporting*](https://docs.civicrm.org/user/en/latest/reporting/what-you-need-to-know/) section.

 ## Exporting membership records